Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 Well, if one ever needed an incentive to explore the verdant island of Kyushu, the southernmost of Japan’s main islands, then look no further than the Seven Stars; writes Andrew Forbes.

-This gleaming, deep burgundy train, adorned with polished brass lettering has a timeless elegance akin to the word’s classic luxury sleeper trains, yet with quintessential Japanese style, from exquisite ‘kumiko’ wooden latticework; delicate paper shoji window screens; to elaborate meals prepared with typical Japanese attention to detail.
+This gleaming, deep burgundy train, adorned with polished brass lettering has a timeless elegance akin to the world’s classic luxury sleeper trains, yet with quintessential Japanese style, from exquisite ‘kumiko’ wooden latticework; delicate paper shoji window screens; to elaborate meals prepared with typical Japanese attention to detail.

 The Route